 UBE has maintained a board of company auditors to improve supervisory functions with the board of directors, thus promoting fairness and transparency of management, as well as a system for executive officers, since June 2001, with the aim of separating governance and management functions.
-As of the date of submitting annual security report, the management team comprises eight directors and 24 executive officers, three of whom are also directors.
+As of the date of submitting annual security report, the management team comprises eight directors and 26 executive officers, three of whom are also directors.
 As a rule, the Board of Directors is chaired by a director who does not serve as an executive officer.
 The Board strives to achieve regulatory compliance and adhere to the articles of incorporation and Board rules, in making decisions about critical matters concerning the running of the Company.
-The Board also oversees the directors and executive officers to ensure that they execute their business in an appropriate and efficient manner.
-Executive officers are entrusted by the President and Representative Director to execute the Company's business, guided by the management policies decided by the Board.
+The Board also oversees the directors and executive officers are entrusted by the President and Representative Director to execute the Company's business, guided by the management policies decided by the Board.